San Antonio River Authority

-A 12-member Board of Directors governs SARA.
-Six directors are elected from Bexar County and two are elected from each of the three other counties with each elected member serving six years.
+A 12-member Board of Directors governs the San Antonio River Authority (River Authority).
+Six directors are elected from Bexar County and two are elected from each of the three other counties with each elected member serving four years.
 Policies established by the Board are executed by the management organization under the direction of a General Manager appointed by the Board.

-SARA has the statutory authority to impose an ad valorem tax for use in planning, operations and maintenance activities only.
-Its tax is statutorily limited to two cents per $100 of assessed property valuation.
-The FY 2015-2016 ad valorem tax rate is set at $0.01729 per $100 assessed valuation and the amended 2017-2018 budget is $241.7 million.
+The San Antonio River Authority has the statutory authority to impose an ad valorem tax for use in planning, operations and maintenance activities only.
+Its tax is statutorily limited to two cents per $100 of the assessed property valuation.
+The adopted ad valorem tax rate is $0.01787 (1.787 cents) per $100 assessed property valuation.
+The average annual tax is $55.13.
+The adopted FY 2024-2025 budget is $373.8 million.

 Dams and reservoirs

 SARA operates 13 dams in Karnes County and all 26 dams in Bexar County.

 SARA also provides project assistance in maintaining and improving the famed San Antonio River Walk.